GoogleChrome/web.dev/src/site/content/en/blog/image-optimization-survey/index.md

 </figure>

 {% Aside %}
-Requesting image files just in time — rather than getting all the images for a page as soon as it loads — can improve performance and reduce data cost.
+Requesting image files just in time—rather than getting all the images for a page as soon as it loads—can improve performance and reduce data cost.

 **Find out more:**